jarviscanada/jarvis_data_eng_Aditya/linux_sql/README.md

 host_info collects the following information:

--id: its a serial number that can be used to identfy the host on both tables.
+*id: its a serial number that can be used to identfy the host on both tables.

--hostname: get the system host name which will be set as unique value
+*hostname: get the system host name which will be set as unique value

--cpu_number: the number of cpu cores for the host
+*cpu_number: the number of cpu cores for the host

--cpu_archetecture: Get the archecture of the host
+*cpu_archetecture: Get the archecture of the host

--cpu_model: Get the host cpu model to identify the cpu used by the host
+*cpu_model: Get the host cpu model to identify the cpu used by the host

--cpu_mhz: Get the host cpu clock rate
+*cpu_mhz: Get the host cpu clock rate

--L2_cache: Get the L2_cache of the host
+*L2_cache: Get the L2_cache of the host

--total_mem: Get the total memory of the host in KB size
+*total_mem: Get the total memory of the host in KB size

--timestamp: Get the day and time in UTC for when all this  information  was collected for host_info table
+*timestamp: Get the day and time in UTC for when all this  information  was collected for host_info table

 host_usage collects the information about each host's usage at the time.
 Working together with crontab, it can collect the data every 5 mins and insert that data into the table.
 This table shows the usage change after each period.

--timestamp: Get the UTC day and time for when the host_usage information had been collected.
+*timestamp: Get the UTC day and time for when the host_usage information had been collected.

--host_id: Get the id from the host_info table for which this information is being collected for.
+*host_id: Get the id from the host_info table for which this information is being collected for.

--memory_free: Current free memeory for the host in MB
+*memory_free: Current free memeory for the host in MB

--cpu_idle: Percentage of cpu that is currently idle
+*cpu_idle: Percentage of cpu that is currently idle

--cpu_kernal: Percentage of cpu kernel
+*cpu_kernal: Percentage of cpu kernel

--disk_io: the current number of I/O in disk
+*disk_io: the current number of I/O in disk

--disk_available: The amount of disk space that is currently available in MB
+*disk_available: The amount of disk space that is currently available in MB

 ### 2) Describe scripts